The Top 50 British Spirits (Updated For 2020)

 Another new starter geographically, this is the first whiskey distilled in Cornwall in 300 years.
 And a mighty fine one it is too.
 Jim Murray, author of best selling Whisky Bible said “among the best debut bottlings of the last decade”, so that says it all.

-Tasting Notes: Spice, Honey, delicate fruits and hint of cacao
+Tasting Notes: Spice, Honey, delicate fruits and a hint of cacao

 Great Britain has a rich history of spirits production and it’s clear from the incredible mix of global and artisan spirits brands we are surfing a rich tide at present.
 If you feel we have missed any British spirit products then please comment below and tell us what we are missing.